 Accessibility of Expressive Arts Therapy

-Expressive Arts Therapy does not focus on skill of artist, but rather the process of creating.
+Expressive Arts Therapy does not focus on the skill of artist, but rather the process of creating.
 It is a modality used across many demographics, cultures, and ages and is one of the oldest forms of communication.
 For individuals who have limited verbal communication, expressive arts therapy can be a tool to access therapy, especially trauma therapy.

 Phoenix Center Therapists